 The A minor scale was used in this example because it is the relative minor of the C MAJOR scale.
 There’s much more on the MAJOR/minor relationship in upcoming sections.

 One of the reasons the PENTATONIC scale is so incredibly popular (and powerful) is the fact that the harshness created by the minor 2nd (m2) INTERVALS in both the MAJOR and minor scales has been removed.
 Put more succinctly, the PENTATONIC removes all single half-tone INTERVALS leaving only those that have 2 or more.
 This allows it to work wonderfully over a lot of different chord progressions.

 The most common blues scale on the Delta (or anywhere else for that matter) is simply the minor Pentatonic with an added note in the form of a flat 5th scale degree (the “blue note”) occurring between the SUB-DOMIANT and DOMINANT scale degrees.
 You can also think of this as a HEXATONIC (hexa is greek for 6) scale.
 As an example, the above A minor PENTATONIC would become: a-C-d-eb-e-G-a

 What the PENTATONIC taketh away (single half-tone INTERVALS), the MINOR BLUES giveth back!

 The HEPTATONIC scale is easily derived from the CHROMATIC scale.
-The MAJOR and minor PENTATONIC scales are based on the HEPTATONIC scale with certain notes removed.
+The MAJOR and minor PENTATONIC scales are based on the HEPTATONIC scale with the minor seconds (m2) removed.
 The minor blues scale is the minor PENTATONIC with an added note in the form of a flat 5th scale degree making it a HEXATONIC scale (5 + 1).